Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 There are several functions and more will be added in the future.
 As an example, the **SubmitEncodingJob** function takes a Media Services asset or a source URL and launches an encoding job with Media Services.
 It uses a Transform which is created if it does not exist.
 When it is created, it used the preset provided in the input body.
 Functions are documented at [the end](#code-documentation).

 We recommend to use **[Manage Identity](https://docs.microsoft.com/en-us/azure/media-services/latest/concept-managed-identities)** to authenticate the Azure Functions against Media Services.
 The other (legacy) option is to use a Service Principal (client Id and client secret).
 The documentation below supports both methods.
-Note that a service principal is needed of you want to test your functions locally.
+Note that a service principal is needed if you want to test your functions locally.

 ## Prerequisites